YJY131248/Chat4Seniors/README.md

 # Chat4Seniors
-The code of the paper: Chat4Seniors: Personalized Preference Optimization for Large Language Models in Elder Care Scenarios
+The code of the paper: Chat4Seniors: Cognitive Ability-Aware Optimization for Large Language Models in Elder Care Scenarios

 ## Overview